 Lovell Augustus Palmer, son, brother, father, grandfather, great grandfather, uncle, cousin, and friend, was born on June 26, 1942 to Audley Palmer and Myrtle Hamith (Miss Eva).
 Lovell went home to rest with God on November 21, 2019.
 He leaves behind a mother, 2 brothers, 2 sisters, 3 sons, 2 daughters, 2 stepdaughters and numerous nieces, nephews, cousins and grand kids.

-To send flowers in memory of Lovell Palmer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lovell Palmer, please visit our Heartfelt Sympathies Store.

 Lovell was born in Albert Town, Trelawny, Jamaica.
 Lovell spent most of his time in Reserve Pen Perth Town, where he attended high school at Queenland and studied auto mechanics.
 After high school, Lovell moved to Claredon to be closer to his mother.
 He began working in the sugarcane industry.
 In 1968, Lovell left Jamaica to work in the US as a farm worker.
 Lovell was also a construction worker and worked several other miscellaneous jobs over the years.